Altynbek Sarsenbayuly: Death

+Investigation

-On 22 February 2006 five officers of Kazakhstan's KNB security service, and specifically the elite Arystan combat division, were arrested for involvement in Sarsenbayuly's murder.
+On 22 February 2006 five officers of Kazakhstan's KNB security service, and specifically the elite Arystan combat division, were arrested for involvement in Altynbek's murder.
 According to Interior Minister Bauyrzhan Mukhamedzhanov the five men were paid $25,000 for committing the murder.
 Nartay Dutbayev, the chief national security officer in the government, resigned on 23 February, the day after his subordinates were arrested.

 Police arrested Rustam Ibragimov, a former law enforcement officer, as a suspect for organizing the operation.
 Four more men were later arrested in connection with the assassination.

-On 31 August 2006, all ten of the accused assassins were convicted of the murder of Sarsenbaev.
+On 31 August 2006, all ten of the accused assassins were convicted of the murder of Altynbek.
 Rustam Ibragimov was sentenced to death, while his nine accomplices received prison terms ranging from 3–20 years.
 Ibragimov's death sentence was commuted to life in prison in 2014.

 The completion of the investigation in December 2013 was marked by a press conference with the Deputy Prosecutor General of Kazakhstan and the ranking American diplomat in Kazakhstan, Ambassador John Ordway.

 Ordway praised the "exceptional cooperation" between Kazakh law enforcement and the American Federal Bureau of Investigation, and that the FBI's results were consistent with the findings of the Kazakhstani Procurator General.
 Ordway emphasized that the FBI's investigation was independent from the Procurator General's office, and the FBI had full and immediate access all materials and information.